-- (a) The operator shall monitor for the presence of gas in all annuli by measuring and recording annular and tubing pressure at least once a day.
+(a) The operator shall monitor for the presence of gas in all annuli by measuring and recording annular and tubing pressure at least once a day.
 The operator shall evaluate any anomalous annular gas occurrence and immediately report it to the Division.
-This requirement may be met by employment of a real-time data gathering system, such as Supervisory Control and Data Acquisition. - (b) The operator shall monitor the material balance behavior of an underground gas storage project's storage reservoir relative to the original design and expected reservoir behavior.
+This requirement may be met by employment of a real-time data gathering system, such as Supervisory Control and Data Acquisition.

+(b) The operator shall monitor the material balance of an underground gas storage project's storage reservoir relative to the original design and expected reservoir behavior.
 The operator shall evaluate and correct unexpected conditions detected during monitoring in order to avoid an incident or loss.
-Monitoring frequency should be based on factors such as reservoir and well fluid loss potential and flow potential, as outlined in the Risk Management Plan. - (1) The operator shall submit material balance support data to the Division at least once a year, or upon request by the Division. - (2) Acceptable reservoir integrity monitoring and analysis methods include any of the following four methods, or an equally effective method approved by the Division: - (A)(1) Monitoring average reservoir pressure versus inventory and comparing that to expected conditions in order to allow for the discovery and correction of any anomalies or unexpected conditions.
+Monitoring frequency shall be based on factors such as reservoir and well fluid loss potential and flow potential, as outlined in the Risk Management Plan.

+(1) The operator shall submit material balance support data to the Division at least once a year, or upon request by the Division.

+(2) Acceptable reservoir integrity monitoring and analysis methods include, but are not limited to, the following four methods:

+(A) Monitoring average reservoir pressure versus inventory and comparing that to expected conditions in order to allow for the discovery and correction of any anomalies or unexpected conditions.
 Liquid level shall be taken into account when utilizing observation wells.
 Semiannual field shut-in tests, usually conducted at the point of seasonally high and low inventories, shall be conducted for inventory verification.